-Bringing jobs and health benefits, BlocPower unlocks energy efficiency retrofits for low income communities – TechCrunch
+Bringing jobs and health benefits, BlocPower unlocks energy efficiency retrofits for low-income communities – TechCrunch

 Social impact is something that both Kapor and Baird talk about extensively and Baird sees the creation of green jobs as an engine for social justice — and one that can reunite a lot of working class voters whose alliances were fractured by the previous administration.
 Baird also believes that putting people to work is the best argument for climate change policies that have met with resistance among many union workers.

-“We will not be able to pass shit unless workers and people of color are on board to force the U.S. senate to pass climate change policy,” Baird said.
+“We will not be able to pass shit unless workers and people of color are on board to force the U.S. Senate to pass climate change policy,” Baird said.
 “We have to pass the legislation that’s going to facilitate green infrastructure in a massive way.”

 He pointed to the project in Oakland as an example of how climate policies can create jobs and incentivize political action.

-“In Oakland we’re doing a pilot project in 12 low income buildings in oakland.
-I sent them $20K to train these workers from local people of color in Oakland… they are being put to work in Oakland,” Baird said.
+“In Oakland we’re doing a pilot project in 12 low-income buildings.
+I sent them $20,000 to train these workers from local people of color in Oakland… they are being put to work in Oakland,” Baird said.
 “That’s the model for how this gets built.
-So now we need them to call Chuck Shumer to push him to the left on green building legislation.”
+So now we need them to call Chuck Schumer to push him to the left on green building legislation.”